Analysis | Trump’s effort to retain power is powered by inaccurate and nonsensical jargon

 Cato Institute senior fellow Julian Sanchez walked through the document, which he summarized eloquently as being “crazier than a bag of cats.”
 The upshot is that the analysis by “Spyder”: 1. doesn’t show that any voting machines were actually connected to the Internet, 2. implies incorrectly that Web servers connecting to one another is evidence of nefarious activity and 3. that all of this combined proves fraud.

-“Somehow people whose eyes glaze over as soon as you say 'DNS' look at this and think it’s some kind of real evidence of something,” Sanchez wrote.
+“Somehow people whose eyes glaze over as soon as you say ‘DNS’ look at this think it’s some kind of real evidence of something,” Sanchez wrote.
 “And then they give these charlatans money.”

 Just so you know, “DNS” is computer-speak for “Z-score.”